rendely/phase-2-project-study-cards/README.md

 ## Feature backlog

 - Create and manage multiple decks of study cards (create new deck, manage cards in deck, rename deck, delete deck)
+- The view showing all the decks should also show how many cards, and what % are known.
-- Inside a deck, create and manage the specific study cards
+- Inside a deck, create and manage (edit, delete) the specific study cards
 - For each card you can add text to both a question and answer section
 - Start a study session which will fetch cards that require practice (based on last answer time and correct/incorrect answer)
 - During a study session you see one card a time, after revealing the answer you can mark if you got it right or wrong